Eddie Keher: 1965–1970

-After surrendering their provincial crown in 1965, Kilkenny bounced back the following year by reaching the National league decider.
-An aggregate 10–15 to 2–15 defeat of New York gave Keher his second National League medal.
-He later won a third Leinster medal following a 1–15 to 2–6 defeat of Wexford.
-The subsequent All-Ireland final on 4 September 1966 pitted Kilkenny against Cork for the first time in nineteen years.
-Kilkenny were the favourites, however, two goals by Colm Sheehan and a third from John O'Halloran gave Cork a merited 3–9 to 1–10 victory.
+After surrendering the provincial crown in 1965, Kilkenny reached the National league decider in 1966.
+An aggregate 10–15 to 2–15 defeat of New York gave Keher a second league medal.
+He later won a third Leinster title with a 1–15 to 2–6 defeat of Wexford.
+On 4 September 1966 Kilkenny faced Cork for the first time in nineteen years in an All-Ireland decider but lost by 3–9 to 1–10 victory.
 Keher later won a third Cú Chulainn award.